Jazeera beach massacre: Background

 During the conflict between the Somali National Movement (SNM) and the Somali government, President Siad Barre launched a brutal counterinsurgency campaign targeting the Isaaq clan.
 Beginning in May 1988, this campaign escalated into systematic atrocities against Isaaq civilians, with methods including aerial bombardment, mass executions, and the destruction of cities such as Hargeisa and Burco.
 The campaign aimed to eliminate SNM insurgents but ultimately devolved into what many analysts describe as genocide against the Isaaq population.

 In 1987, Barre, frustrated by the SNM's effectiveness, struck a deal with Ethiopia, agreeing to stop supporting rebel movements in each other's territories.
 This pressured the SNM to shift its operations from the Ethiopia–Somalia border to northern Somalia.
 In response, Barre's government escalated its attacks, targeting Isaaq civilians indiscriminately.
 According to Bruce Jentleson, this campaign led to mass killings, widespread destruction, and hundreds of thousands of refugees fleeing to Ethiopia.

 The Jazeera Beach Massacre occurred within this context of widespread violence and repression, serving as one of the most infamous examples of the Barre regime's atrocities.
 It epitomized the regime's willingness to target civilians as part of its broader strategy of annihilation against the Isaaq.

 Legacy

-The Jazeera Beach Massacre remains a significant event in the collective memory of Somalilanders and is commemorated annually to honor the victims.
-It is also frequently cited as evidence of the genocidal policies of Siad Barre's government and has been instrumental in Somaliland's push for recognition as an independent state.
+The Jazeera Beach Massacre remains a significant event in the collective memory of Somalis and is commemorated annually to honor the victims.
+It is also frequently cited as evidence of the brutal policies of Siad Barre's government and signifies a range of policies that resulted in a push for the overthrow of his regime.